Mike Canney, Owner

 Corry Craighill, Winemaker

 After graduating from UVA in 2011, it was Corry’s love of travel that first led her to the wine industry.
 She soon found herself working the harvest in far off places like New Zealand, Australia, South Africa, and France, with a few closer to home in Oregon and Virginia.
 She called both King Family and Blenheim Vineyards in Charlottesville home for a while, working harvests and spending time in the lab learning the ins and outs on winemaking, but it was her stretch in Oregon that showed her this wasn’t just a job, but a way of life.
 Although she’s been tempted by opportunities in Sonoma, CA, her desire to start her career as a winemaker in her home state of Virginia has kept her planted close to home.
 It excites her that Virginia is still in the early experimental phase of winemaking, and she really believes in the quality of wine that can be crafted here.
-She’s already experimenting in the cellar, and we can’t wait to see the fruits of her labor as they unfold in the future.
 Outside of the cellar, Corry earned her WSET Level 3 certification and looks forward to continuing her wine studies.
 If she’s not drinking a Virginia Chardonnay, you’ll most likely find her with a glass of Pinot Noir in her hand.
 When she’s not in the cellar, she’s likely out hiking, playing her cello or gone for a run.

 Corrigan Herbert, Vineyard Manager